n1ira/anime-tracker-pro/project-steps.md

 ## Step 7: Final Integration, Testing & UI/UX Feedback
 - [ ] Integrate all components: backend API, real-time scanning, and the frontend UI.
-- [ ] Implement a results popup that displays a scan summary after scanning (both for a single show and for all shows).
 - [ ] Conduct thorough end-to-end testing of all features.
-- [ ] Refine UI/UX based on testing feedback, including log messages, loading indicators, and error handling.

 ### Bug Check (Step 7)
-- [ ] Conduct end-to-end tests using Windows CMD and manual UI interactions to ensure the full workflow functions as intended.
-- [ ] Verify that results popups display accurate summaries after scans.
 - [ ] Confirm overall system stability and correct synchronization between frontend and backend components.